 Stay in the neighborhood for a performance at the Lincoln Center (get discounted tickets at the TKTS booth mentioned above).

 For the last day of your New York itinerary for 4 days, escape across the East River to Brooklyn, one of NYC’s most populated boroughs.
 This is a perfect stop for your last day, where you can slow down and immerse yourself in the different neighborhoods.
 Head first to Brooklyn Heights Promenade, which is a scenic pathway where you can see Manatthan, the Statue of Liberty, and the Brooklyn Bridge.
-Make your way to the Brooklyn Historical Society to learn about the city’s past and check out their website for walking tours and current exhibits.
+Make your way to the Brooklyn Historical Society to learn about the city’s past through walking tours and current exhibits.

 If you’re in Brooklyn on either Saturday or Sunday, make sure to check out the Smorgasburg, which is a huge food flea market in various indoor and outdoor locations depending on the season.
 Check out the locations, food vendors, and hours on the official Smorgasburg website.